frangkli/i2-playground/answers/unit1.md

 ### Linear Regression
 - What is a feature in this context?
+  - A feature in linear regression is a variable that is used as input to form a linear model in order to predict the output.
 - What are the significant of the $\beta$ terms within the modified $y=mx+b$ equations described in the article?
+  - They are the weights for each feature of the linear model and hence is important to the model's accuracy.
-- What is SSE	:
+- What is SSE:
-	- How is it calculated?
+	- **How is it calculated?**
+  	- It is the sum of the squared errors of the model where error is the difference between the predicted value and the actual value.
-	- What can it tell you about the values you chose for $\beta$
+	- **What can it tell you about the values you chose for $\beta$**
+  	- They can tell you how each feature of the input data affects the output, i.e. what features are more significant to the model.
-	- If you modify the $\beta_{1}$ term and the SSE goes up, was that a good modification?
+	- **If you modify the $\beta_{1}$ term and the SSE goes up, was that a good modification?**
+  	- No, because SSE is the sum of the squared errors, hence if SSE goes up, the error went up and the model is less accurate.
 - Write out the linear regression formula (involving $\beta$) when you wish to estimate the impact of age, height, and weight of someone regarding their marital status.
+  - Marital Status = $\beta_{0}$ + $\beta_{1}$ * Age + $\beta_{2}$ * Height + $\beta_{3}$ * Weight
 - What are the 4 assumptions described that you need to confirm before using linear regression?
+  1. Linear relationship between the input and output
+  2. Constant variance of the data - homoscedasticity
+  3. Independence of errors
+  4. Lack of perfect multicollinearity - features should be linearly independent of each other
 - What is homoscedasticity?
 What is heteroscedasticity?
+  - Homoscedasticity is when the variance of the data is constant, while heteroscedasticity is when the variance of the data is not constant.
+For linear regression, the data needs to be homoscedastic.

 ### SVM
 - What are some use cases for an SVM?
 What does it do?
+  - SVM is useful for classification problems by finding a hyperplane that classifies different classes of data.
 - What is the margin?
+  - Margin is the distance between the hyperplane and the closest data points.
 - Why does the margin need to be maximized?
 What does this allow for?
+  - Because then the hyperplane is as far as possible from the closest data points, hence allowing more data points in between the classification hyperplane and the data points.
 - What are the support vectors?
+  - They are the data points that are closest to the hyperplane and are used to define the margin.
 - What is the difference between a hard and soft margin SVM?
+  - Hard margin SVM is when the data points are linearly separable, while soft margin SVM is when the data points are not linearly separable.
+It means that, in a hard margin, all data points are on the correct side of the hyperplane, while in a soft margin, some data points are on the wrong side of the hyperplane.

 ### SVM Math
 - $wx-b=-1$ defines a margin of support vectors.